 This term we will be studying the three themes of Local Church (Community), Eucharist (Relating) and Lent/Easter (Giving).

 Please click here for further information.

 Reading books can be changed daily but can only be changed once an adult has signed to say the book has been read and finished.
 As well as reading books there will also be daily guided reading sessions.

-In class, each child can move up on our reading chart when they complete a book at home.
+During the Spring term we will have a new reading challenge.
+In class, each child can move up on our class reading chart when they complete a book at home.
+They will also get their individual snake ladder chart signed by a member of staff.
+There are rewards on this chart in order to encourage them to read as much as possible.
 All you need to do is sign their home reading record so we know when they have finished a book.
 They can move an extra step on the chart if they complete a reading task (see the link below).
 This is optional though and doesn’t have to be completed for every book.
 Please support your child as much as you can.
 I want the challenge to be exciting and one that encourages them to read even more.